redtentse/twenty-twenty-hugo/exampleSite/content/blog/_index.md

 ---
-title: "Blog"
+title: Blog
-# meta description
-description: "This is meta description"
+description: This is meta description
-# save as draft
-draft: false
+draft: true

 ---